programmmerjosh/Cypress-with-Cucumber-BDD/cypress-starter-project/README.md

 1. Download the project repo
-2. Make sure you have node v18 installed or use Node Version Manager: (**nvm use v18.17.1**)
+2. Make sure you have node v18 installed or use Node Version Manager: (**nvm use v18.17.1**) 2a.
+We are also assuming cypress is already installed on your machine.
 3. **npm install**
 4. **npm run SCRIPT_NAME** (see script key value pairs in package.json)